RRZE-HPC/likwid/doc/archs/core2.md

 <H1>Counters available for each hardware thread</H1>
 \anchor FIXED
 <H2>Fixed-purpose counters</H2>
 <P>The Intel Core2 microarchitecture is the first architecture offering a set of fixed-purpose counters.
-Each counter can measure only one specific event.
-They are core-local, hence each hardware thread has its own set of fixed counters.</P>
+Each counter can measure only one specific event.</P>
 <H3>Counter and events</H3>
 <TABLE>
 <TR>